Deep Equilibrium models for Poisson Imaging Inverse problems via Mirror Descent: DEQ-MD implementation

 \subsection{Backward pass}

-Given the structure \eqref{f_theta of DEMD} for $f_{\theta}(\cdot;y)$, the minimization problem in \eqref{Training eq.} needs to be solved to compute optimal weights $\hat\theta$.
-This problem is usually addressed by means of first-order optimization algorithms (such as, e.g., ADAM \cite{Adam}), hence a tractable way to compute gradients of $L(\cdot)$ needs to be found.
-More precisely, for $\bar{\theta}\in\Theta$, we need to compute the quantity:
+Given the structure of $f_{\theta}(\cdot;y)$ in \eqref{f_theta of DEMD}, the minimization problem \eqref{Training eq.} needs to be solved to compute optimal weights $\hat\theta$.
+This problem is usually addressed by means of first-order optimization algorithms (e.g., ADAM \cite{Adam}), hence a tractable way to compute gradients of the loss functional $\mathcal{L}(\cdot)$ needs to be found.
+We provide in the following a formal computation of such gradients.
+For $\bar{\theta}\in\Theta$ we want to compute: